-In creating the 2021-24 LCAP, DCP-Alum Rock engaged in the following educational partner engagement activities.
-DCP Alum Rock began planning for this LCAP prior to the COVID closure and the state postponement of the LCAP renewal.
+In creating the 2021-24 LCAP, DCP-EPHS engaged in the following educational partner engagement activities.
+DCP-EPHS began planning for this LCAP prior to the COVID closure and the state postponement of the LCAP renewal.
 Our process for developing the 2021-24 LCAP therefore included two years of development and educational partner engagement.

-- 1. DCP-Alum Rock reviewed it's performance data on the Dashboard, the CAASPP assessment reporting site and additional local data.
-In this annual review (DCP-AR High and DCP-AR Middle).
+1. DCP-EPHS reviewed it's performance data on the Dashboard, the CAASPP assessment reporting site and additional local data.
+In this annual review.
 This review was shared with staff on January 6, 2020 and with parents on January 22 and February 10 through our School Site Council (SSC) meetings.
+This was replicated in 2021 to update data and identify any changes made.
+The School Site Council met on November 8, 2020, January 27, 2021 and May 19, 2021 to discuss and provide input for the LCAP.

-This was replicated in 2021 with a meeting on - 2.
-In each session, participants were asked to assess if they agreed with the identified strengths, areas for growth and recommended next steps.
-Participants were also asked to offer suggestions of needed actions if they had not been surfaced during the initial review. - 3.
-In 2020-21 school year, School Site Councils and English Language Advisory Committee members reviewed dashboard data, annual reports and recommended LCAP goals.
+2. In each session, participants were asked to assess if they agreed with the identified strengths, areas for growth and recommended next steps.
+Participants were also asked to offer suggestions of needed actions if they had not been surfaced during the initial review.

+3. In 2020-21 school year, School Site Councils and English Language Advisory Committee members reviewed dashboard data, annual reports and recommended LCAP goals.
 Unanimously parents agreed on LCAP goals.
-This was reviewed on October 12, 2020, October 19, 2020, February 1, 2021, February 8, 2021, May 4, 2021 and May 10, 2021. - 4.
-An LCAP Draft was created from this initial input and shared with staff on March 18, 2020 and with families on March 9, 2020.
-This draft was further refined based on stakeholder input during the 2020-21 school year. - 5.
-Additional edits were made to the LCAP and a draft was presented to our Board of Directors for review at our April 15, 2020 meeting.
+This was reviewed on October 12, 2020, October 19, 2020, February 1, 2021, February 8, 2021, May 4, 2021 and May 10, 2021.

+4. An LCAP Draft was created from this initial input and shared with staff on March 18, 2020 and with families on March 9, 2020.
+This draft was further refined based on stakeholder input during the 2020-21 school year.

+5. Additional edits were made to the LCAP and a draft was presented to our Board of Directors for review at our April 15, 2020 meeting.
 Members of the public were notified through a posting of the agenda that comments related to the LCAP in May.
-Comments received at this meeting were incorporated into the final edits. - 6.
-The Board of Directors adopted the LCAP at our June 22, 2021 meeting.
+Comments received at this meeting were incorporated into the final edits.

+6. The Board of Directors adopted the LCAP at our June 22, 2021 meeting.